Skin aging caused by the sun? Avoid long-term consequences with proper care

 Source: CherriesJD/iStock

-Sun and skin aging – this is how our skin reacts to the sun
+Sun and skin aging – how our skin reacts to the sun

-Photoaging refers to the process of accelerated skin aging that results from repeated intense exposure to the sun.
-This causes the skin to lose elasticity and wrinkles appear.
-The face, shoulders and arms are most often affected by photoaging because they are particularly exposed to sunlight in summer - pigment spots and wrinkled, wrinkled skin, also known colloquially as “leathery skin”, are the result.
+Photoaging refers to the accelerated skin aging process caused by repeated, intense sun exposure.
+This leads to a loss of elasticity in the skin and the formation of wrinkles.
+The face, shoulders, and arms are most commonly affected by photoaging because they are particularly exposed to sunlight in the summer – resulting in age spots and wrinkled, leathery skin.

 Photoaging results from the destruction of elastin and collagen, the essential structural proteins in the skin, by UV radiation.
-If the body does this Proteins can no longer reproduce in sufficient quantities, the process of premature skin aging begins.
+When the body..
+Proteins When the body can no longer reproduce it in sufficient quantities, the process of premature skin aging begins.

-Your hands, face and décolleté in particular are exposed to rays all year round and are therefore susceptible to hyperpigmentation and premature wrinkles from the sun.
-For this reason, these areas need special sun protection and an extra dose of care in order to stay looking young and fresh for as long as possible.
+Your hands, face, and décolletage are particularly exposed to the sun's rays year-round, making them prone to hyperpigmentation and premature wrinkles.
+Therefore, these areas require special sun protection and extra care to maintain a youthful and fresh appearance for as long as possible.

 Source: Wavebreakmedia/iStock

-Too much sun exposure is one of the extrinsic factors that cause our skin to age faster.
-The good thing about it is that we can react to external influences and thereby mitigate the consequences.
-In contrast, we have little or no influence on intrinsic factors such as our genes, our ethnic origins and hormonal changes during different phases of life.
+Excessive sun exposure is one of the extrinsic factors that accelerate skin aging.
+The good news is that we can react to external influences and thus mitigate their effects.
+In contrast, we have little to no control over intrinsic factors such as our genes, ethnicity, and hormonal changes during different phases of life.

-Especially in the summer months, we can prevent short- and long-term consequences through proper skin care.
-But sun protection is not only important in summer.
-UVA rays are present all year round and penetrate even through clouds and glass panes, which is why you should use selected care products with a sun protection factor even when the sky is overcast.
+Especially during the summer months, proper skincare can help prevent short- and long-term sun damage.
+But sun protection isn't just important in summer.
+UVA rays are present year-round and penetrate even clouds and glass, which is why you should use skincare products with SPF even on cloudy days.

 Which sunscreen is the right one?

-To protect your skin naturally, you should use mineral sunscreen that reflects sunlight onto your skin, meaning your skin doesn't absorb UV radiation in the first place.
-A mineral sunscreen therefore works physically instead of chemically.
-In addition, the nourishing additives in high-quality mineral sunscreen help to care for the skin while sunbathing and prevent it from drying out.
-After sunbathing, a high-quality after sun lotion is recommended, which gently cools and provides the moisture that is so urgently needed.
-You should also use selected products that contain hyaluronic acid, collagen, vitamin C and contain other effective ingredients into your care routine.
+For natural skin protection, you should use mineral sunscreen, which reflects sunlight onto your skin, preventing it from absorbing UV radiation in the first place.
+Thus, a mineral sunscreen works physically rather than chemically.
+Furthermore, the nourishing additives in high-quality mineral sunscreen help care for your skin while you're in the sun and protect it from drying out.
+After sunbathing, a high-quality after-sun lotion is recommended, as it gently cools and provides the much-needed moisture.
+You should also consider products containing hyaluronic acid, collagen, vitamin C and other effective ingredients, integrate them into your skincare routine.

 Tips for using sunscreen

-• When choosing sunscreen, pay attention to your individual skin type, if necessary determine your skin type and prefer mineral sunscreen
+• When choosing sunscreen, pay attention to your individual skin type, determine your skin type , and prefer mineral sunscreens.

-• Apply sunscreen (approx. half an hour) before sun exposure
+• Apply sunscreen about half an hour before sun exposure

-• Apply sunscreen generously, as small amounts can reduce the protective performance
+• Apply sunscreen generously, as small amounts can reduce the level of protection

 • Apply the cream several times to maintain the sun protection factor

-• Allow 20-30 minutes of exposure before bathing and reapply after being in the water
+• Allow 20-30 minutes for the cream to take effect before bathing and reapply after swimming

-• After sunbathing, use an after sun lotion with nourishing ingredients
+• Use an after-sun lotion with nourishing ingredients after sunbathing

-When it's actually too late: Treat long-term skin damage
+When it's already too late: Treating long-term skin damage

-Do you suffer from excessive wrinkles caused by the sun or struggle with pigment spots?
-Then we have good news for you, because even if the lasting consequences of excessive sun exposure are already visible, you can have them treated and mitigate them in the long term.
-Among other things, they are suitable Aquafacial, microneedling and microdermabrasion are very good for helping your skin look younger and fresher.
+Do you suffer from excessive wrinkles caused by the sun or struggle with age spots?
+Then we have good news for you, because even if the lasting effects of excessive sun exposure are already visible, you can have them treated and reduce their appearance in the long term.
+Among other things, the following are suitable: AquafacialMicroneedling and microdermabrasion are very good for giving your skin a younger and fresher appearance.

-Aquafacial is a non-invasive treatment in which your skin is cleansed, massaged and supplied with important vitamins and acids.
-Aquafacial works, among other things, against dry and sagging skin.
-It can also reduce wrinkles and remove age and pigment spots.
+Aquafacial Aquafacial is a non-invasive treatment that cleanses and massages your skin, providing it with essential vitamins and acids.
+Among other benefits, Aquafacial combats dry and sagging skin.
+It can also reduce wrinkles and fade age spots and pigmentation marks.

-Microneedling is a natural and gentle way to achieve younger and smoother skin.
-By stimulating the skin's ability to regenerate, pigmentation disorders, wrinkles and sun-damaged skin can be treated without any medical intervention.
+Microneedling This is a natural and gentle way to achieve younger and smoother skin.
+By stimulating the skin's regenerative capacity, pigmentation disorders, wrinkles, and sun-damaged skin can be treated entirely without medical intervention.

-Microdermabrasion is one of the most effective peeling methods.
-By sloughing off dead skin cells, your skin can create new cells, resulting in skin rejuvenation and a reduction in wrinkles.
+Microdermabrasion It is one of the most effective exfoliation methods.
+By removing dead skin cells, your skin can regenerate new cells, leading to skin rejuvenation and a reduction in wrinkles.
 Age spots and pigmentation disorders can also be treated with it.

-But even though we can treat the long-term effects of UV rays, prevention is better than treatment.
-For this reason, we have put together our most important tips for protecting you from the sun.
+Even though we can treat the long-term effects of UV radiation, prevention is better than cure.
+That's why we've compiled our most important sun protection tips for you.

-The best way to combat premature skin aging caused by the sun is to avoid excessive exposure to the sun.
-You can do this by consistently avoiding direct sunlight during midday, wearing a wide-brimmed sun hat and protective clothing and generally preferring shade to direct sun.
-Of course, a sunscreen with a high UV protection factor is also necessary.
-After spending time in the water, remember to reapply your sunscreen.
-It is also worth using day care with UV protection even in cloudy weather.
+The best way to prevent premature skin aging caused by the sun is to avoid excessive sun exposure.
+This can be achieved by consistently avoiding direct sunlight during midday, wearing a wide-brimmed sun hat and protective clothing, and generally seeking shade rather than direct sun.
+Of course, sunscreen with a high SPF is also essential.
+Remember to reapply sunscreen after swimming.
+It's also a good idea to use a daily moisturizer with UV protection, even on cloudy days.

 Source: Apostolos Vamvouras/unsplash